alfieqashwa/qozycue/note.md

 ❌ Update library "react-to-print" version after learn their recent documentation ❌ Relate the Discount Table -> Product Table (So each product can have discount configuration) m2n ❌ Learn Convex Ents: https://labs.convex.dev/convex-ents

+### Bugs ASAP

+- When Payment, the pooltable endTime is not back to null ✅ when creating startTimer in pool table where has/have ordered, the timer not display properly (assuming the bug is on api.orders.findByPoolTable )